 The Law Library, Dockser Commons and the lounge areas outside the second-floor Dockser classrooms will be open for students who are participating in on-ground classes.
 Students must follow all safety protocols.
 The university’s COVID-19 website will be updated regularly with more information.

 What is the guidance on eating and drinking on campus?

 Serving food and drink in designated eating areas or at events and meetings is permitted—for example, food served in break rooms or conference rooms, or at meetings, trainings, receptions, or other events.
-However, people should continue to follow the mask mandate and only remove their mask indoors when actively eating or drinking.
-Eating and drinking is not permitted in classrooms while class is in session.

 Where can I find more information?

 For more information, please visit the university’s COVID-19 reopening website.